rgerosa/AnalysisCode/README.md

       --isInputDirectory : specify if the inputFileName is a single file or a directory --isEOS : in case of a directoy this indicates if it is located in EOS or in a local directory
       --xsType: 0 means use the xsec branch stored in the origin MonoJetTreeMaker tree, 1 valuate the xs as sumwgt/Nevents (useful for powheg+minlo mono-jet samples), 2 means take the xs from LHE header stored in the genTree.
-      --storeGenTree : save the whole gen tree in the output
+      --storeGenTree   : save the whole gen tree in the output --isSinglePhoton : options available only for zeefilter, wenfilter and topelfilter allows to run on single photon dataset keeping events triggered by singlephoton but not by single electron triggers .. aim is to increase the statistics at high pt.
-      --isSinglePhoton: options available only for zeefilter, wenfilter and topelfilter allows to run on single photon dataset keeping events triggered by singlephoton but not by single electron triggers .. aim is to increase the statistics at high pt.
+      --dropHLTFilter  : to drop the HLT selection during the filter stage --> useful for 80X MC --metCut : value to be applied on MET/Recoil

 To run the filter step on a crab output: